Benefits of a SaaS CMS: Lower Total Cost of Ownership

-Prior generations of web content management systems ran on on-premise architectures, where individual software, hardware and networking infrastructures were typically deployed within regions, or even by different divisions or departments within a region.
+Prior generations of web content management systems ran on on-premises architectures, where individual software, hardware and networking infrastructures were typically deployed within regions, or even by different divisions or departments within a region.

 Plus, having those updates synchronized across multiple markets in order to maintain consistent digital experiences?
 The logistics are daunting, even for established global players, not least because the software and hardware configurations being used in different markets can be, well, markedly divergent from each other.

 It doesn’t take a CFO to understand the bottom-line benefits of dispensing with all that fragmented and ultimately redundant architecture.
 When Software-as-a-Service CMS platforms arrived, the bell had begun to toll – loudly – for on-prem infrastructures.

 So exactly how does a SaaS CMS solution conserve costs, both immediately and over time?
 It’s a lengthy list:

 First, of course, a web SaaS CMS platform allows you to do away with upfront system architecture investments in hardware and software, since your new platform will be subscription-based and housed in the Cloud.
 Any need for pricey hardware, software, and associated maintenance and updating is eliminated.